 Best Folding Camping Knife: Spyderco Tenacious Plain Edge Folding Knife

 Spyderco is a well-respected knife manufacturer with a full range of knives at different price points.

 The Tenacious Folding Knife is at the bottom of the range in terms of price but retains the quality Spyderco is renowned for.

 The blade is made from 8CR13MoV stainless steel (translation – a Chinese steel that’s good value but not quite as hard or resistant to corrosion as more expensive steels).

 That description may not quite do it justice though, as this knife outperforms ones costing significantly more.

-The Tenacious is larger knife designed for big hands and it’s pretty bulky in your pocket.
+The Tenacious is a larger knife designed for big hands and it’s pretty bulky in your pocket.

 It’s also worth noting that while the hole in the blade allows you to open the knife with either hand, it’s not so easy for left-handed users to disengage the lock to close the blade one-handed.